jtassia/You-Dont-Know-JS/up & going/ch2.md

 ## Functions As Values

-So far we've discussed functions as the primary mechanism of *scope* in JavaScript.
-You recall typical `function` declaration syntax like:
+So far, we've discussed functions as the primary mechanism of *scope* in JavaScript.
+You recall typical `function` declaration syntax as follows:

 ```js
 function foo() {